wacncontent/CustomizeTool/removeCommentOutput/articles/cdn/cdn-serve-content-from-cdn-in-your-web-application.md

 	<link href="http://az623979.vo.msecnd.net/MyMvcApp/Content/bootstrap.css?v=@cdnVersion" rel="stylesheet"/>

-If you change the assembly number as part of every publish cycle, then you can likewise be sure to get a unique version number every time you publish your Web app, which will remain the same until the next publish cycle.
-Or, you can make Visual Studio automatically increment the assembly version number every time the Web app builds by opening *Properties\AssemblyInfo.cs* in your Visual Studio project and use `*` in `AssemblyVersion`.
+If you change the assembly number as part of every publish cycle, then you can likewise be sure to get a unique version number every time you publish your web site, which will remain the same until the next publish cycle.
+Or, you can make Visual Studio automatically increment the assembly version number every time the web site builds by opening *Properties\AssemblyInfo.cs* in your Visual Studio project and use `*` in `AssemblyVersion`.
 For example:

 	[assembly: AssemblyVersion("1.0.0.*")]